lorak41/lorak41.github.io/_pages/about.md

 I am a Research Associate and a member of EPSRC-supported Glasgow Computational Engineering Centre ([GCEC](https://www.gla.ac.uk/research/az/gcec/)).
 Currently, I am working as PDRA in an [EPSRC project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T008415/1) on predictive modelling of Incremental Cold Flow Forming (ICFF), where I continue software development of the [MoFEM](http://mofem.eng.gla.ac.uk/) library. \
-My PhD project, supported by `Lord Kelvin and Adam Smith Scholarship`, was focused on computational methods to predict and prevent musculoskeletal injury and fatality in the Thoroughbred racehorse.
+My PhD project, supported by [Lord Kelvin and Adam Smith Scholarship](https://www.gla.ac.uk/research/ourresearchenvironment/prs/kelvinsmith/previouslyawardedkelvinsmithphdscholarships/201415projects/#d.en.359938,investigationoftheboneadaptationandfractureinthethirdmetacarpal(mciii)boneofthoroughbredracehorses-karollewandowski(lkasphdcandidate)), was focused on computational methods to predict and prevent musculoskeletal injury and fatality in the Thoroughbred racehorse.

+My main interests are: `computational mechanics`, `additive manufacturing` technology, `virtual and augmented reality` scientific visualisation and sustainable `code development` (mostly `C++`).

 <!-- During my PhD, I also supported a project on modelling fracture in irradiated graphite bricks in Advanced Gas-Cooled Reactors in collaboration with industrial partners (EDF Energy and Jacobs).
 This work led to the submission of an `impact case to REF2021`. -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.